 The feast day of St. Maximilian Mary Kolbe is celebrated on August 14.
 He was born in Poland in 1894.
 His father ran religious book store before enlisting in the army.
 His mother later became a Benedictine Nun.
+St. Maximilian is the patron saint of drug addicts, prisoners, families, and the pro life movement.

 At the young age of 12, Maximilian experienced a vision from the Virgin Mary.